Our Services

 Helpful Resources

-Most people tolerate moxifloxacin well with only mild nausea or dizziness, but rare serious problems can occur, including tendon injury, heart rhythm changes, nerve symptoms, mood changes, and allergic reactions.
+Moxifloxacin is generally well tolerated, with most people experiencing only mild side effects like nausea or dizziness.
+However, rare but serious risks include tendon injury, heart rhythm changes (QT prolongation), nerve symptoms, mood changes, and allergic reactions.

 Here's what you need to know about moxifloxacin, what's considered normal, what's not, and what steps to take next.